algolia/docsearch/docs/src/behavior.md

 This method will be called on every keystroke to transform the typed keywords before sending them to Algolia.
-By default, it does not do anything, but we provide this hook for you to add your own logic if you want.
+By default, it does not do anything, but we provide this hook for you to add your own logic if needed.

 ```javascript
 docsearch({